libigl/libigl/tutorial/tutorial.md

 Extreme deformations or parametrizations with high-distortion might flip elements.
-This is undesirable in many applications, and it is possible to avoid it by introducing a non-linear contraints that guarantees that the area of every element remain positive.
+This is undesirable in many applications, and it is possible to avoid it by introducing a non-linear constraints that guarantees that the area of every element remain positive.

 Libigl can be used to compute Locally Injective Maps [#schuller_2013][] using a variety of